josiahtayi/whatjosiahwatched/README.md

-# What Josiah Saw 👁️
+# What Josiah Watched 👁️

-Welcome to **What Josiah Saw**, a horror movie blog and web app I built to showcase my programming skills and passion for horror films.
+Welcome to **What Josiah Watched**, a horror movie blog and web app I built to showcase my programming skills and passion for horror films.
 This site features a handpicked horror movie every week (usually watched on **Fridays**) and allows readers to explore past films, leave their thoughts, and engage with the horror-loving community.

 ---